groundlight/edge-endpoint/README.md

 If edge-only or edge-only inference mode is enabled on a detector and the edge inference model for that detector is not available, attempting to send image queries to that detector will return a 500 error response.

-This feature is currently not fully compatible with motion detection.
-If motion detection is enabled, some image queries may still be sent to the cloud API.

 This is an experimental feature and may be modified or removed in the future.

 ## Development and Internal Architecture